2/20/2025

 Jeff Tarcy

-Thanks, Ken.
+Yeah, thanks, Ken and Doug.
 I agree with everything you said on the rationalization of our network.
-We do work on that each and every year.
-We're having to service larger growers today and their needs are different.
-We're servicing out of fewer but more efficient branches in order to meet the demand of those growers as they consolidate and get larger in size as well.
-From a crop protection standpoint, we built some growth in our top line on crop protection for 25 and that's looking to claw back at some business that we think we missed last year and made due to wet, cool weather in the growing season.
-At the midpoint of our guidance range, we've, as Mark spoke to earlier, we penciled in historical crop protection margins for the 2025 year.
-We think we will, there is some generic pressure out there so we think that upfront margins could get some pressure there.
-Again, and we've made significant improvements in our margins in the Brazilian market as well.
-We're sitting in a really good position from an inventory standpoint on crop protection.
-We've driven our inventory down in all of our major markets on crop protection on a -over-year basis so we feel good about where we're sitting for the spring and the opportunities that we might have in front of us.
+We work on that each and every year.
+We're having to service larger growers today, and their needs are different.
+And we're servicing out of fewer but more efficient branches in order to meet the demand of those growers as they consolidate and get larger in size as well.
+From a crop protection standpoint, we built some growth into our top line on crop protection for – and that's looking to claw back at some business that we think we missed last year and may due to wet, cool weather in the growing season.
+At the midpoint of our guidance range, as Mark spoke to earlier, we penciled in historical crop protection margins for the 2025 year.
+We think we will.
+There is some generic pressure out there, so we think that up front margins could get some pressure there.
+But again, and we've made significant improvements in our margins in the Brazilian market as well.
+And we're sitting in a really good position from an inventory standpoint on crop protection.
+We've driven our inventory down in all of our major markets on crop protection on a year-over-year basis.
+So we feel good about where we're sitting for the spring and the opportunities that we might have in front of us.

 speaker